 - Click on each button to watch and listen.
 Enjoy!

 These ThingLinks pair well with Musical Instrument Word Search & Crossword Puzzles.
-ThingLinks and puzzles are ideal for highlighting one instrument family per class session.
+ThingLinks and puzzles work well for highlighting one instrument family per class session or for use in centers.

-- Day 1 String Family: Listen to 1-2 minutes of the first performance of each instrument and complete the word search puzzle.
+- String Family Day 1: Listen to 1-2 minutes of the first performance of each instrument and complete the word search puzzle.

-- Day 2 String Family: Listen to 1-2 minutes of the second performance of each instrument and complete the cross word puzzle.
+- String Family Day 2: Listen to 1-2 minutes of the second performance of each instrument and complete the cross word puzzle.

-- Continue this sequence highlighting only one instrument family per class session.
+- Highlight only one instrument family per class session continuing with this sequence.
 (This may make an ideal activity to add to your sub plans if you will be having an extended absence.)

 Students who are absent will not miss out completely when you highlight the same instrument family for two days.
 Also, this gives you time to make music during each class session.